Xiaofei-it/ToyRoom/README.md

 ## Preview

-The ToyRoom library is based on the [Shelly](https://github.com/Xiaofei-it/Shelly) library, which is a library for business-logic-oriented programming and provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.
+The ToyRoom library is based on, or is actually a wrapper of, the [Shelly](https://github.com/Xiaofei-it/Shelly) library, which is a library for business-logic-oriented programming and provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.